PolyhedraZK/nbnet/README.md

 Commands:
-  dev                       Manage development clusters on a local host ddev                      Manage development clusters on various distributed hosts gen-zsh-completions, -z   Generate the cmdline completion script for zsh gen-bash-completions, -b  Generate the cmdline completion script for bash
+  dev                       Manage development clusters on a local host ddev                      Manage development clusters on various distributed hosts deposit                   Manage deposit operations gen-zsh-completions, -z   Generate the cmdline completion script for zsh gen-bash-completions, -b  Generate the cmdline completion script for bash help                      Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 For more detailed information, you can get it through the `nb <SUBCOMMAND> -h`.